manwar/theweeklychallenge/content/blog/perl-regex.md

 <br>

-The empty pattern didn't match in the first context but it did in the second context.
+The empty pattern didn't match in the first context but it did in the second.

 `Why?`

-Because the empty pattern tries to match against the previous successful pattern in the current context.
+Because the empty pattern attempts to match against the last successful pattern in the current context.

-This implicit behaviour is very confusing, I must admit.
+I must admit, This implicit behaviour can be quite confusing.

-So now in `Perl v5.38`, this confusion is removed by the use of special variable `${^LAST_SUCCESSFUL_PATTERN}`
+In `Perl v5.38`, this confusion is eliminated with the introduction of the special variable `${^LAST_SUCCESSFUL_PATTERN}`

 <br>